Combodo/CombodoPayumStripe/doc/README.md

 The gateway available in this repository it meant to provide you an integration with stripe [Checkout Server](https://stripe.com/docs/payments/checkout/server).

-In order to achieve this,
+In order to achieve this, you will have to follow those steps:

 # installation